Wax Myrtle Plant – Myrica cerifera (Southern Wax Myrtle, Live Starter Shrub)

 • Erosion control on banks and slopes

-• Rain gardens, pond margins, and streambanks
+• Similarly, rain gardens, pond margins, and streambanks

 • Wildlife and native gardens, or limbed up as a small specimen tree